 Environmental Law LL.M.

 The Environmental Law LL.M. degree is a one-year advanced degree program, created to give students the opportunity to engage in deeper study and to gain experience working in environmental law.
 Students selected for the Environmental LL.M. will have the opportunity to work closely with faculty at Georgetown Law, and to further strengthen their understanding of this broad and vibrant field.
+This LL.M. degree will be offered beginning in Fall 2014.

 Georgetown Law has been one of the leading schools in the United States and internationally for environmental law for many years.
 The depth and breadth of expertise of our distinguished faculty and their relationships with leading government officials and stakeholders, the range of available courses and experiential opportunities, and the visibility and vitality of the Georgetown Climate Center offer an unparalleled educational experience.
 Georgetown Law has the leading international environmental law journal, the Georgetown International Environmental Law Review, which publishes four issues a year and holds biennial symposia.
 The law school's expertise is bolstered by its position in Washington, D.C., in close proximity to institutions actively engaged in environmental law and policymaking – Congress, the White House and federal agencies such as the Environmental Protection Agency, Department of Energy, and Department of Interior, the D.C.
 Circuit and Supreme Court, and many environmental advocacy groups and law firms.